datacommonsorg/docsite/api/sheets/get_name.md

 > **IMPORTANT**
 >
 > It’s best to minimize the number of function calls to `=DCGETNAME(*dcids*)` by using a single call to get the names for a column of nodes.
-This is because tyhe spreadsheet will make one call to a Google server _[per custom function call](https://developers.google.com/apps-script/guides/sheets/functions#optimization)_.
+This is because the spreadsheet will make one call to a Google server _[per custom function call](https://developers.google.com/apps-script/guides/sheets/functions#optimization)_.
 If your sheet contains many separate calls to `=DCGETNAME(*dcids*)`, you can expect it to be slow and return errors.